opendocsg/slw-judgments-backfill/2016_SGCA_58/report.md

 _Totality principle_

 76     We now consider the application of the totality principle in this context.
-In _Mohamed Shouffee bin Adam v Public Prosecutor_ [2014] 2 SLR 998 (“ _Shouffee_ ”) at [47], the High Court held that the totality principle “is a principle of limitation and is a manifestation of the requirement of proportionality”.
+In _Mohamed Shouffee bin Adam v Public Prosecutor_ <span class="citation">[2014] 2 SLR 998</span> (“ _Shouffee_ ”) at [47], the High Court held that the totality principle “is a principle of limitation and is a manifestation of the requirement of proportionality”.
 It consists of two limbs ( _Shouffee_ at [54] and [57]):

  54 The first limb of the totality principle examines whether “the aggregate sentence is substantially above the normal level of sentences for the most serious of the individual offences committed” [emphasis added].
 This calls for a comparison between the total sentence on the one hand and a yardstick on the other hand (see Law Aik Meng at [57]) ...